AndreBaltazar8/ablac/docs/compiler-api.md

 static-library, and shared-library artifacts but require extension-provided runtime/startup support before libc-free targets or executables.
 Descriptors are graph-scoped, deterministic, duplicate-checked, and included in cache identities.
-Platform packages such as `abla/android/build` own concrete triples and integration policy.
+A non-hosted libc-free WebAssembly descriptor may emit an object, archive, or no-entry module through `wasm-ld`.
+Platform packages such as `abla/android/build` and `abla/wasm/build` own concrete triples and integration policy.

 `compilerExportFunction(handle, name)` marks one resolved top-level function for a stable foreign adapter.
 The first ABI rung accepts no parameters and a